16 Amazing Aquatic Animals In The World

 1. Manatees

-Manatees are widely recognized as Sea cows and are 440-1300 pounds and 8-13 feet long.
+Manatees is one of the animals with no necks that are widely recognized as Sea cows and are 440-1300 pounds and 8-13 feet long.
 These are hefty, slow-moving marine animals and nourish on grasses, leaves, algae, and other small plants.
 Three species of manatees are there; still, these are listed as vulnerable by IUCN due to hunting, habitation loss smashes by boats, and tides.
 They by no means go away from water, but they draw closer to the surface every 5 minutes for inhalation.

 Also Read: A List Of 15+ Fishes With Big Lips